Teleporters and Transporters

-- Almost every race in Warhammer 40000 has a few.
-The Imperium's are relatively advanced (Even if the Mechanicus to have to do the whole chanting and sacred oils to make themselves look important), Eldar can make microjumps through the Warp in what might as well be teleportation, and Necron teleportation works across interstellar distances.
-The Ork mek Orkimedes also created a "tellyporta" device for the Battle of Armageddon, which apparently is standard issue for meks in Dawn Of War.
+- Almost every race in Warhammer 40,000 has a few.
+The Imperium's are relatively advanced (Even if the Mechanicus to have to do the whole chanting and sacred oils thing), Eldar can make microjumps through the Warp, and Necron teleportation works across interstellar distances.
+The Ork mek Orkimedes also created a "tellyporta" device for the Battle of Armageddon, which apparently is standard issue for meks in Dawn of War.

-- Except the Tau, as they know practically nothing about the Warp (which is one of the many areas in which the Imperium is more advanced than them).
+- Except the Tau, as they know practically nothing about the Warp (due to having almost no psychic potential).

 - Traveller has a set of rules worked out for psychic teleporters based on energy limitations, changes in momentum and altitude, and numerous other hard-physics factors.